laumiulun/TetgenMESH/README.md

 `g++ -o tetgen tetgen.cxx predicates.o -lm`

-Tetgen is included if you clone falcon directly from github, but requires indivduial user to compile it.
+> Note that Tetgen is included if you clone FALCON directly from github, but requires indivduial user to compile it.
 Tetgen is located in **falcon/tpl/tetgen**.
-To compile tetgen, navigate to the folder contain Falcon and follow the instruction above.
+To compile tetgen, navigate to the folder that contains FALCON and follow the instruction above.

 ## Input Files ##
 TetgenMESH is design to accept two different formats: **ROCKWORKS** and **PETREL**